IssueGuard: Real-Time Secret Leak Prevention Tool for GitHub Issue Reports: Evaluation

 \subsection{User Study on Tool Usability}

 To evaluate practical utility, we conducted a user study with 50 participants (25 developers, 12 testers, 6 team leads, and 7 managers).
 Participants were recruited via internal company mailing lists and university developer forums to ensure a diverse range of experience (0–10+ years).
+We specifically targeted standard software engineering roles rather than specialized security personnel, as accidental secret leaks are a pervasive issue among general developers rather than just security experts.
+While some participants had prior affiliations with the authors, none had previous exposure to the tool.
+To mitigate potential bias, all participants were provided with strictly standardized, identical instructions.

 Participants were tasked with submitting 10 issue reports on GitHub, five using the \textsc{IssueGuard} extension and five manually, with instructions to identify potential secrets (e.g., AWS keys, private tokens) within the reports.
+We acknowledge that this setup inherently primes users to be cautious, which differs slightly from the casual nature of inadvertent real-world leaks.
+However, this allowed us to effectively measure the tool's utility as an active safety net.
+Despite being primed, 66\% of participants still inadvertently submitted overlooked secrets during the manual inspection phase; \textsc{IssueGuard} successfully flagged these instances in the assisted phase.
 Following the task, we administered a survey based on Kitchenham and Pfleeger’s guidelines \cite{kitchenham2008personal}.
+Open-ended survey responses were analyzed using thematic coding.
+Two authors independently reviewed the responses, assigned initial codes, and then merged similar codes into broader themes through discussion until agreement was reached.
+The qualitative questions asked participants about their overall experience with IssueGuard, perceived strengths, limitations, and suggestions for improvement.
 The results, summarized in Table~\ref{tab:user_study}, were highly positive.
-In particular, participants reported significantly higher confidence when using \textsc{IssueGuard} compared to manual inspection, noting that the tool reduced the risk of overlooking subtle or partially redacted secrets.
+In particular, participants reported significantly higher confidence when using \textsc{IssueGuard} compared to manual inspection(3.3/5), noting that the tool reduced the risk of overlooking subtle or partially redacted secrets.

 Overall, 90\% of participants rated their confidence in the tool at 4 or higher (on a 5-point scale), while feature satisfaction was similarly strong, with 80\% of users reporting being “Very Satisfied” with ease of use.
 Qualitative feedback further highlighted the tool’s “native” feel, with users emphasizing that unobtrusive highlights reduced the cognitive load associated with manually searching for sensitive information.
 Feature satisfaction (Figure \ref{fig:issueguard_satisfaction}) was similarly exceptional.
 A vast majority reported being `Very Satisfied' with the tool setup (75\%), ease of use (80\%), execution time (78\%), and highlights (72\%).
 Even tool documentation, which is typically a lower-rated aspect in software tools, was highly praised, with 93\% of users expressing satisfaction.
 Qualitative feedback from the open-ended questions verified the quantitative data.
 Participants frequently noted that the presence of real-time feedback increased their confidence in submitting issues publicly, suggesting that IssueGuard not only detects leaks but also improves developers’ perceived security assurance.